 Interoperability is the ability of different systems, organizations and nations to work together seamlessly and efficiently.
 In today’s world, multinational partnerships and interoperability are not conveniences but are strategic necessity.
 Partnerships are force multipliers, and if we are to gain comparative advantage against proliferating threats, we need flexible C2 architecture to integrate various partnerships at any time and at any place to achieve warfighting capability at scale.
 Within the U.K.’s CSG and in concert with our Partners and Allies, we are harnessing new digital technologies to help achieve this.
 New information sharing environments, based on a data-centric approach to security rather than through traditional stovepiped networks and systems, are helping to break down old ways of operating.

 This new way of working, particularly at the secret releasable level, already is proving its worth.
 The information sharing environment allows us to enable various digital enclaves to permit the right level of sharing among nations, across email, VOIP, chat and video teleconferencing.
 The capability is in its infancy, but it will increase throughout the Operation Highmast deployment.
 It soon will be interoperable with the well-known CENTRIX systems, including Combined Maritime Forces and with Co-operative Maritime Forces Pacific.
-This will allow information sharing beyond the traditional Five Eyes and NATO level, enabling nontraditional multinational forces to integrate more easily.
+This will allow information sharing beyond the traditional Five Eyes and NATO levels, enabling nontraditional multinational forces to integrate more easily.

 When this is partnered with high bandwidth satellite communication, it is easy to start to see what the future enabling of C2 may look like.
 This could change the way C2 operates across coalitions of the willing when and if they are needed.